This document explains the Find And Replace node, which allows you to search for and replace specific words, phrases, or patterns within text content.

 • Support for exact match replacements

-• Regular expression pattern matching
+• Basic regular expression pattern matching (limited support)

 When to Use